cs394-s23/SlimPossible/README.md

+## SlimPossible
+Slim possible is a user-friendly application designed to help individuals log their meals and keep track of their calorie intake.
+This app allows users to maintain a record of the foods they consume throughout the day, helping them make informed decisions about their diet and achieve their health and fitness goals.

+## Features
+1. User Registration and Authentication
+New users can create an account by signing in with Google.

+2. Meal Logging
+Users can log their meals by adding information about each food item consumed.
+Each meal entry includes the food name, quantity, and serving size.
+Users can add details such as meal time and any additional notes.
+The app provides a comprehensive database of food items and their corresponding nutritional information, enabling users to quickly search and select their meals.

+3. Calorie Tracking
+The app calculates and displays the total calorie intake based on the logged meals.
+Users can set a daily calorie goal to monitor their progress towards maintaining a balanced diet.
+Visual representations - pie charts - help users visualize their calorie consumption.

+4. Nutritional Information
+The app provides nutritional information for each logged meal, including calories, macronutrients (protein, carbohydrates, and fat).
+Users can review their daily, weekly, or monthly nutritional breakdown to identify any imbalances or deficiencies in their diet.

 ## Getting Started

 SlimPossible is developed with React.
 To install and run this React app, you can follow these steps: